-The Directory provides our members with a platform to share their stories and philosophies and showcases the Collective to our audience of Bay Area–based consumers.
+The book provides our members with a platform to share their stories and philosophies and showcases the Collective to our audience of Bay Area–based consumers.
 Gold Collective’s audience is a sophisticated, discerning group that supports local cultural and philanthropic institutions and appreciates high-quality goods and services.

 ISSUE #4 – FALL/WINTER 2019 PATTERN DESIGNER